greg-raven/Uncommon-Sense/_posts/2015-02-25-preserve-the-rule-of-law.md

 ---
-title: 'Preserve the rule of law'
+title: "Preserve the rule of law"
 layout: post
 categories:
 - Constitution